JagGlo/playOmics/README.md

 #> SCNV_log_ratio 24777  data.frame list
 ```

-When calling this function, we receive a list with 7 elements with
+When calling this function, we receive a list with 7 elements, named
-common “ID” variable at the beggining at each dataset.
+after data frames, with common “ID” variable at the beggining at each
+dataset.

+When the preprocessing will be over, an early integration approach will
+be applied to concatenate all data into a unified dataframe.

+## Data exploration and preprocessing

-## Data coverage
+### Data coverage

 While conducting omics experiment, different data might be available for
-different modalites due to various reason (e.g. detection limit, missing
+different modalities due to various reason (e.g. detection limit,
-samples between laboratories, incorrect material for different type of
+missing samples between laboratories, incorrect material for different
-analysis etc).
-Therefore it is a primary need to check data coverage
+type of analysis etc).
+Therefore it is a primary need to check data
-between different sets.
+coverage between different sets.

 This can be easily obtained with **plot_coverage()** function: